FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 and Southbound treks lasted three weeks, with burros carrying bedding and food over well-traveled routes.
 Cavalcades

 were 6-day excursions on horseback.
-The Kit Carson trek was promoted as "A real Explorer experience, rugged all the
+The Kit Carson trek was promoted as “A real Explorer experience,

-wild animals.
+study wild animals.
 The Ranch Pioneering Trek was a 21-day experience based on service to Philmont; groups performed

 tasks related to ranch, farm, and livestock management.

-different camp each day.
+a different camp each day.

 Trial and error were integral to the growing program.
 Ranch administration experimented with another idea in 1956,